 5. The Loire Valley.

 This area embodies the countries 18th-century aristocracy.
 Besides, it is a home to some of the most magnificent and stunning castles in the world.
 The valley is known as the Garden of France; hence, ensure when you visit you soak yourself up in its luscious, yet unforgettable scenery.
 If you visit the area during summer, you will be treated to some of the outdoor activities like theatre, music, and fireworks.
-Furthermore, one of the most prominent art of architecture resides in the Loire Valley; the 13th-century cathedral, which is considered one of the finest buildings in Europe derived from the Gothic influence.
+Furthermore, one of the most prominent art of architecture resides in the Loire Valley; the 13th-century cathedral, which is considered one of the finest buildings in Europe derived from the Gothic influence – click the article on best tourist sites in france.